osixia/docker-openldap/README.md

 Please include as many details as possible.

 ### Known security issues
-Openldap on debian creates two admin users with the same password, if you changed admin password after bootstrap you may be concerned by issue #161.
+OpenLDAP on debian creates two admin users with the same password, if you changed admin password after bootstrap you may be concerned by issue #161.

 ## Changelog